zooniverse/scribeAPI/project/emigrant/content/help/t_record_survey_stories_materials.md

 # Building Stories & Material
 ## Number of Stories
 Some records contain a field for a hand-written annotation of the number of stories in a building and/or the building material.
-Enter the number of stories as it appears, e.g. "3" or "4."
-Enter the building material as appears, e.g. "brick," "frame," "Brick & stone," "bk and frame."
+Enter the number of stories as it appears, e.g., "3" or "4."
+Enter the building material as appears, e.g., "brick," "frame," "Brick & stone," "bk and frame."
 ## Sample Transcriptions
 <div id="accordion-help-modal">
   <h3>Sample One</h3>